 1. Accurate Skills Mapping

 A skills intelligence platform offers a detailed profile of employees' skills, allowing organizations to know precisely what skills exist in their current workforce.
 It does this by mapping skills to roles and projects, ensuring that work is allocated to the right talent.
+This precision helps match skills closely to the organization's needs, increases productivity, and identifies upskill or reskill requirements.

 2. Data-Driven Demand Forecasting